osrf/gazebo_tutorials/haptix_logging/tutorial.md

 When executed, this example should create a `/tmp/log/` directory containing a `state.log` file.

-# Enable Gazebo logging from your MATLAB/Octave program
+# Enable Gazebo-classic logging from your MATLAB/Octave program

 Follow the
 [HAPTIX Matlab and Octave API tutorial](/tutorials?cat=haptix&tut=haptix_matlab)